tramo-ephyslab/TROVA-master/README.md

 # What is TROVA?

 TROVA allows the use of the FLEXible PARTicle global dispersion model and the FLEXPART-WRF regional model at different spatial resolutions.
-They also include the methodologies of Sthol and James (2005) and Sodemann et al. (2008).

-It contains 2 main modules:
+It also include the methodologies of Sthol and James (2005) and Sodemann et al. (2008).
+It contains two main modules:

 1- Developed in Python that is responsible for reading the files, configuring TROVA and generating the outputs of the moisture budget *(Evaporation (E)-Precipitation (P))* for the number of days selected in the simulations.